Pauan/rust-dominator/README.md

 It is relatively stable: breaking changes are rare, and are handled with the normal semver system.

-You must use the Nightly Rust compiler (because it is needed for futures 0.3)

 Running the examples
 ====================